facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Baron Updates

 We hope you enjoyed the Spring Training Baseball game in Sarasota!
-It was our pleasure to host the event and we enjoyed the opportunity to see so many of you!
-Please save the date for our next client appreciation event, Casino Night 2023, in New Jersey on September 28th.
+It was our pleasure to host, and we enjoyed the opportunity to see so many of you!
+Please save the date for our next client appreciation event, Casino Night 2025, in New Jersey – October 9, 2025 (please note the date change to October 9th).
+Details to follow.
 We hope to see many of you there!

 Remember that you can also visit our website to gain access to your client portal.
 Just click on the client-portal tab, which will allow you to view your account information.
 The client login requires a username and password to gain access to the portal.
 Please let us know if you would like to create your portal login or if you would like to learn more about what the portal provides, including paperless statements.
 Contact Baron at 1-866-333-6659 or at info@baron-financial.com to enroll.